DCotterill/halixia-hugo/content/ma/purpose-led-career-1129.md

 layout: static
 ---

-Learn about sharing your skills
+Learn about sharing your skills.

 A great way to giveback is to use your skills to helps other through a job in the non-profit or charity sector.
 Search for roles within purpose led organisations and unlock your purpose.